 It’s never too early to start camping with your kids.
 Nature delivers a full-on sensory experience, and a family camping trip is a great way to initiate the younger set to the joys of being outside.
-From babies to teens, kids of all ages will find so many things to captivate them on a camping trip: star-dotted skies, the distant call of an owl, the mesmerizing crackle of a campfire, the tiniest of bugs carrying out their work in the dirt.
+From babies to teens, kids of all ages will find so many things to captivate them on a camping trip: star-dotted skies, the distant call of an owl, the tiniest of bugs carrying out their work in the dirt.
 Camping can open their eyes and awaken their senses to their natural environment.

 Here are some tips for getting started and making camping with kids a good experience for everyone.

 Practice Camping at Home